IHPA Annual Meeting Information

 The IHPA Annual Meeting is fast approaching.
 This is a great time to gather together and catch up with your fellow beekeepers.
 Come and join in the fun with great speakers, the Iowa Honey Queen, the Buzz Quilts, wonderful food at the banquet, and of course just a great time talking about bees!

-Click on the link below to download the meeting information including registration form and preliminary schedule of events and speakers.
+Click on the link below to download the meeting information including registration form and complete schedule of events and speakers.

 IHPA 2013 Awards